-If you’ve applied (new student) or registered as a full-time student at Ambrose for the upcoming academic year and have financial need, you might be eligible to receive assistance with your Ambrose tuition and fees and even with your living expenses.
+If you’ve applied as a new student or are registered as a full-time student at Ambrose for the upcoming academic year and have financial need, you may be eligible to receive assistance with your Ambrose tuition and fees and even with your living expenses.

 Funds are provided by generous donors who believe in Ambrose and want to make an Ambrose education accessible to students who are in financial need.
 For a list of all endowed scholarships and bursaries, see: List of Awards.

 To provide financial assistance, which includes the Student Financial Assistance Fund and all Ambrose endowed and annual bursaries, to students of Ambrose University who demonstrate financial need in accordance with the criteria below.

 1. Students must be registered in full-time* (Undergraduate: 9 credits/semester, Seminary: 18 credits/Fall - May) at Ambrose University for the next academic year.
-New undergraduate students must be planning to register for 9 credit hours or more.
+New undergraduate students must be planning to register for nine credit hours or more.
 Students who have been approved to study at a 40%-course load as a full time equivalent based on a disability will be considered for full time awards.
 For a list of disabilities and required documentation please refer to the Summary of Disability Documentation Required and our New Accessibility Registration page.

 3. An accurate and complete Financial Assistance application will determine eligibility for assistance reflecting reasonable living expenses.